-4.36 If the Operator requests further information from the complainant, and the complainant does not respond within 10 working days, the Complaints Code of Practice states that the Operator may choose to close the complaint (see 1.51 of the Complaints Code of Practice for further details1).
-In these circumstances, the complaint is closed and the original request for further information should count as the first substantive response in Section B.
+- 4.33 If the Operator requests further information from the complainant, and the complainant does not respond within 10 working days, the Complaints Code of Practice states that the Operator may choose to close the complaint (see 1.51 of the Complaints Code of Practice for further details1).
+In these circumstances, the complaint is closed and the original request for further information should count as the first substantive response in Section B. - 4.34 In the example below, the complainant was asked to provide further information on Day 3.
+The complainant does not respond within 10 working days.
+The request for information issued on Day 3 counts as the first substantive response.
+The complaint should be recorded in Section B as a closed complaint.